 King’s College London is a public research university located in London, United Kingdom, and a founding constituent college of the federal University of London.
 It was established in 1829 by King George IV and the Duke of Wellington.
-It is one of the oldest universities in England and it is organized in five campuses, being its main and historic one in the Strand in central London, three in Thames-side campuses and one more in Denmark Hill in south London.Show more
+It is one of the oldest universities in England and is organised into five campuses – its main and historic one located in the Strand in central London, three Thames-side campuses and one more in Denmark Hill in south London.Show more